BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 * Make sure "credentials: include" is checked.
 * Click `Send`

-The login was successful, You may notice that it displays fewer headers than the naive server.
+The cross-origin login was successful, You may notice that it displays fewer headers than the naive server.
 And, even though it set a cookie it doesn't show that in the response.
-The browser limits the headers that are visible in a cross-origin request and, while it stored the cookie, it blocks JavaScript from other origins from accessing it.
+The browser limits the headers that are visible in a cross-origin request and, while it stored the cookie, it blocks JavaScript from accessing cross-origin cookies.

 > Even the `Application` tab in the developer tools doesn't show the cookie.
 You would have to open another browser tab at [https://p.restspace.dicax.org/](https://p.restspace.dicax.org/){: target="_blank"} and open the `Application` developer tool to view the cookie.

 * Open the `Network` tab in the developer tools and click on `Send` again so that you can see the requests and responses.

 Because this is a cross-origin call there are two calls to `login`.
 The preflight request with the `OPTIONS` verb and the actual request that performed the login.
-The preflight request returned `204 No Content` meaning that the request was successful but all returned information is in the headers.
+The preflight request returned `204 No Content` meaning that the request was successful but all of the returned information is in the headers.
 There is no body.

 > Even though the preflight request always goes first, the Network tab often shows the requests in reverse order.
 This is just a strange quirk of the developer tool.